Basic Information About the Department of Genetics and Microbiology

 Who Are We?

-The Department of Genetics and Microbiology is one of the largest departments within the Faculty of Science at Charles University, with over 90 internal members, including 2 professors and 7 associate professors.
+We are currently one of the largest departments within the Faculty of Science, with over 90 internal members, including 2 professors and 7 associate professors.
 A full list of internal members and their contact details is available here.
 The Department naturally also includes students; statistical data on currently enrolled M.Sc. and Ph.D. students can be found here (exact lists are not published due to GDPR guidelines).
 Each year, 28-29 bachelor's students, 32-33 master’s students, and 17-18 doctoral students successfully defend their theses at the Department (averages over the last 10 years).

 Where to Find Us?

-The Department of Genetics and Microbiology is located in the Faculty of Science campus in Prague 2, Nové Město, in the Viničná 5 building.
-The second part of the Department's research facilities is located at the BIOCEV campus in Vestec near Prague.
+The first part of the Department's research facilities is located in the Faculty of Science campus in Prague 2, Nové Město, in the Viničná 5 building.
+The second part of our facilities is located at the BIOCEV campus in Vestec near Prague.
 Floor plans for the relevant sections of these buildings, where the laboratories and offices of Department members and students are located, can be found here: Viničná 5 (1st floor); Viničná 5 (ground floor); Viničná 5 (basement); BIOCEV (1st floor).
 The Department also includes laboratories and greenhouses in the Brožek´s Genetic Garden (Studničkova N12/Albertov 8) for plant genetics research.

 What Do We Study?